samjwu/CMakeGuide/README.md

 ### Stage 0 - Preparing the Project

 This section describes project structure.
-To immediately start building the project, skip to [the Stage 0 README](./Stage0/README.md).
+To immediately start setting up the project, skip to [the Stage 0 README](./Stage0/README.md).

 ```
 cd Stage0